Freely-Given-org/Biblelator/Documentation/Installation.md

     Then hopefully we can get you started with basic access to these modules.

+15. Program updates
+    If you used Git to install Biblelator and/or BibleOrgSys, you should regularly update each of them with "git pull" on each folder (or the equivalent command from the GUI if you use TortoiseGit or equivalent.
+    If you installed Biblelator and/or BibleOrgSys by downloading a zip file from GitHub.com, you should regularly update each of them by downloading the latest zip file and extracting them into each folder to overwrite existing files.

-Please see the document Operation.md for help on how the Biblelator resource and project
+Please see the document GettingStarted.md for help on how the Biblelator resource and project
     windows are designed to work.